 Rahman Ravelli represents those facing such allegations.
 But we are also in demand for our ability to devise prevention procedures that can provide the defence to those allegations

-On the following pages we explain why Rahman Ravelli is the logical choice for the person or company that requires such advice.
+Read our guide: "HMRC Tax And Vat Investigations: Using Our Expertise To Protect Your Interests" as we explain why Rahman Ravelli is the logical choice for the person or company that requires such advice.